 The most important hygiene principles to prevent the spread of diseases between Bearded dragons are disinfecting your hands and by discarding uneaten feeder insects (especially crickets).
 Although not hygiene-related, the spreading of diseases between Bearded dragons can also be prevented by quarantine.

 Preventing humans from getting diseases from Bearded dragons

-Some disease, e.g. salmonellosis and campylobacteriosis, can be transmitted from reptiles to humans.
+Some diseases, e.g. salmonellosis and campylobacteriosis, can be transmitted from reptiles to humans.
 These diseases are called zoonoses.
-Zoonotic salmonellosis are mostly reported to be from pet turtles, but Bearded dragon owners are also at risk.
-Campylobacter, which is also a bacteria found in the faeces of reptiles, has been reported to be a significant cause of gastrointestinal disease in humans.
-In a study done by Harriet Whiley, Ryan McLean and Kirstin Ross 60% of the captive/pet reptiles (of which some were Bearded dragons) they tested were positive for the organism.
-There are also studies that say that mycobacteriosis, chlamydophilosis, Aeromonas and Pseudomonas infections may also be of reptile origin.
+Zoonotic salmonellosis is mostly reported to be from pet turtles, but Bearded dragon owners are also at risk.
+Campylobacter, which is also a bacteria found in the feces of reptiles, has been reported to be a significant cause of gastrointestinal disease in humans.
+In a study done by Harriet Whiley, Ryan McLean, and Kirstin Ross 60% of the captive/pet reptiles (of which some were Bearded dragons) they tested were positive for the organism.
+There are also studies that say that mycobacteriosis, chlamydophilosis, Aeromonas, and Pseudomonas infections may also be of reptile origin.